 Magnetic Island, Australia 2013

-On 13 June 2013 a selection of these 30 year old (100 kg) cultured Tridacna gigas, were moved into the Magnetic Island Snorkel Trails which Dr. Braley designed and setup for TOBMI (Tourism Operators and Businesses Magnetic Island).
+On 13 June 2013 a selection of these 30 year old (80 kg) cultured Tridacna gigas, were moved into the Magnetic Island Snorkel Trails which Dr. Braley designed and setup for TMI (Tourism Magnetic Island).

-The logistics of moving them were difficult.
+The logistics of moving them were difficult. aving some clams on the northern side of the island and some on the SE side would be the best way to protect the clams from a damaging cyclone likely to hit one side more severely than the other side.
 This was one reason for the translocation of this cohort of giant clams into the two Magnetic Island Snorkel Trails.

 *This is a threatened species listed by IUCN and CITES.

 SOLAR POWER AT THE AQUARIUM

 In late May 2008 Ergon Energy implemented a solar panel program called 'Solar Cities' on Magnetic Island, where businesses and households offered to host solar panels for free as part of the trial program.
 Aquasearch Aquarium was one of the many businesses that took up the offer.
 At the end of the program in 2014 the solar panels were purchased from Ergon Energy.

 A6 or A4 size laminated photos, with description of the photo on the back.

 A6 = AUD $3 per photo or 2 for $5.

 A4 = AUD $6 per photo or 2 for $10.